 We believe that the aims of the education process are the same for all our children.
 All children should be given access to the same opportunities in order to fully realise their own potential.
-Every teacher is a teacher of every child, including those with SEND.

 Education should:-

 - enhance a child's knowledge, experience and understanding. - develop practical, intellectual, aesthetic, creative, physical and social competencies. - prepare each child to become a confident, active and independent participant in their local community. - include and give quality education that enhances personal strengths to all children, whatever their needs. - develop a culture of acceptance in which all children can be valued equally, treated with respect and provided with equal opportunities.